LucaPisl/LinuxModdingGuide/README.md

 My brain hurts, can't wait for the [Nexus Mods App](https://github.com/Nexus-Mods/NexusMods.App).
 That's it, thanks for reading and have fun modding!

+Feedback is welcome!
+Check my bio for Discord, or create an issue here.

 Video coming: idk, maybe never.